maniack/miniflightradar/README.md

 Notes:
 - This application fetches map tiles from external providers (OSM/CARTO/Esri).
 Ensure your deployment complies with their usage policies (e.g., fair use, API keys if required, proper attribution).
-- The backend may use your OpenSky credentials (OPENSKY_USER/OPENSKY_PASS) if provided, which may affect allowed request rates.
-Ensure your use complies with OpenSky’s ToS.
+- The backend may use your OpenSky credentials (opensky.user/opensky.pass flags) if provided; ensure your use complies with OpenSky’s ToS.